spacetelescope/webbpsf/docs/installation.rst

 Installing or updating pysynphot
 --------------------------------

 Pysynphot is an optional dependency, but is highly recommended.
 Pysynphot is best installed via AstroConda.
-Further installation instructions can be found `here in the POPPY docs <http://poppy-optics.readthedocs.io/en/stable/installation.html#installing-or-updating-pysynphot>`_.
+Further installation instructions can be found in `the pysynphot docs <https://pysynphot.readthedocs.io/en/latest/#installation-and-setup>` or `a discussion in the POPPY docs <http://poppy-optics.readthedocs.io/en/stable/installation.html#installing-or-updating-pysynphot>`_.

 .. _data_install: